chrismainey/Mainard/content/authors/admin/_index.md

 - Visitors
 ---

-Chris Mainey is a senior data scientist and analytical leader in the UK National Health Service (NHS).
-He leads the analytical team in patient safety for NHS England, focussing on use of incident reporting data, measuring patients safety interventions, and analysing NHS data sources.
-He has experience in public health, clinical networks, acute trust informatics, and leading analytical and data science teams.
+Chris Mainey is an data scientist and analytical leader in the UK National Health Service (NHS).
+He has led analyticl teams in Patient Safety at NHSE, national benchmarking at University Hospitals Birmingham and has recently joined the specialist analytics team at North Central London ICB.
+He has experience in patient safety, public health, clinical networks, acute trust informatics, and leading analytical and data science teams.

 Chris' work focuses on modelling NHS data, with strong expertise in R and SQL, and experience with a variety of statistical modelling and machine learning techniques.
 He completed his PhD at UCL, on modelling NHS incident reporting data using quantitative methods and NLP/text mining.

 Chris is an experienced trainer, presenter, and post-grad teacher, keen on communicating health data, statistics and ML methods to a variety of audiences.
-He is a member of the NHS-R community Technical Advisory Group, has authored and maintains several R packages, and is keen to promote R awareness and adoption in the NHS.
+He is a member of the NHS-R community Technical Advisory Group, has authored and maintains several R packages, and is keen to promote R awareness and adoption in the NHS, as well as the wider data science skill set.

 This is a personal blog/website and does not reflect the opinions of NHS England or any other organisation.